Meet the Staff

 Theresa Carson is DAC’s Artistic Director and Theatre Manager.
 Formerly the director of theater at San Juan College and the artistic director of Sandstone Productions in Farmington, New Mexico, Theresa spent two years as a visiting faculty member at Fort Lewis College.
 She moved to Durango from Moorhead, Minnesota, where she was an assistant professor in the Theater Arts Department at Minnesota State University for four years.
 A graduate of the University of Iowa, she earned an MFA in directing from the University of Utah.
 She most recently directed Little Shop of Horrors; Glengarry Glen Ross; Sweeney Todd; Wit; Urinetown, the Musical and The Importance of Being Earnest for the SJC Theater Department; Joseph…Dreamcoat, Oklahoma! and Annie Get Your Gun for Sandstone Productions.
 She also directed Always…Patsy Cline for the Durango Arts Center in 2010.
 Theresa can be reached at email@example.com.

 Elsa Jagniecki is DAC’s Marketing Coordinator.
 As an advocate for the arts, Elsa brings a grassroots approach in coordinating creative communications for DAC marketing.
 Elsa holds a MSc in Sustainability & Leadership from Blekinge Institute of Technology in Karlskrona, Sweden and a BA in Cultural Anthropology from Colorado State University.
 Elsa recently participated in the 2013 class of Leadership La Plata and has been a resident of Durango for eight years.
-When not coordinating DAC’s MarCom, Elsa runs a couple entrepreneurial endeavors – Heirlooms and Bright Green Consulting, which works with the Resource Smart Business Program in La Plata County.
+When not coordinating DAC’s MarCom, Elsa styles weddings and events with her business Heirlooms and recently ran Bright Green Consulting, which worked with the Resource Smart Business Program in La Plata County.
 Elsa can be reached at firstname.lastname@example.org.

 Board of Directors

 Cristie Scott, President (San Juan Board of Cooperative Education Services // Public Art Commission)

 Gary Goold, Treasurer